ELEVATE-Project/user/README.md

 This project is depended on a [user](https://github.com/ELEVATE-Project/user) , [notification](https://github.com/ELEVATE-Project/notification) and [scheduler](https://github.com/ELEVATE-Project/scheduler) service.
 Set up these services using the setup guide.
 You're free to use any micro-service that is optimal for the use case.
+You can learn more about the full implementation of MentorEd [here](https://elevate-docs.shikshalokam.org/.mentorEd/intro) .
+The frontend/mobile application [repo](https://github.com/ELEVATE-Project/mentoring-mobile-app).

 # Team